Naturopathic care for [Stress]: a randomized controlled trial

 Department of Psychiatry and Behavioral Sciences, University of Washington, Seattle, WA 98195, USA.

 Neuroscience.
 2011 Mar 10;176:120-31.
 Epub 2010 Dec 20.
 PMID: 21182901 [Read the Abstract]

-TRANQUILENE is not a drug and is not intended to diagnose, treat, cure or prevent generalized anxiety disorder, panic disorder, social anxiety disorder, or any other disease.
+TRANQUILENE is not a drug and is not intended to diagnose, treat, cure or prevent any disease or disorder.
 TRANQUILENE should not be considered equivalent to or a replacement for FDA-approved medication.
 TRANQUILENE and the TRANQUILENE logo are trademarks of Tranquility Labs LLC.

 Placing an order indicates that you understand and agree to the Terms and Conditions of Sale.

 The statements on the tranquilene.com website have not been evaluated by the Food and Drug Administration.
 TRANQUILENE is a dietary supplement, not a drug.
 TRANQUILENE is not intended to diagnose, treat, cure or prevent any disease.